LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/GettingStarted/4-ConnectToLiveEngage.md

     <img class="fancyimage" style="width:750px" src="img/ConvoBuilder/helloworld/messageindicator.png">

 7. Click the icon to enter the agent workspace in LiveEngage, and then select the connection in the table.

-8. Click **Accept** in the lower-left corner.
+Click **Accept** in the lower-left corner.

    <img class="fancyimage" style="width:900px" src="img/ConvoBuilder/helloworld/webvisitors_accept.png">

-    As an agent, when you accept the inbound transfer, you should see something like this in your LiveEngage dashboard.
+    As an agent, when you accept the inbound transfer, you should see something like this below in your LiveEngage dashboard.
 You can now take part in live chat.

     <img class="fancyimage" style="width:900px" src="img/ConvoBuilder/helloworld/confLE_19.png">